othmaneechc/SpeedTransformer/README.md

 The provided shell scripts ensure the same random seeds and configurations are used to replicate the reported accuracy and performance metrics.
 All experiment logs and configurations are preserved in the `models/` directory structure.

 **Note**: Make sure to use the correct model checkpoints and data paths when running the scripts!

+## License & Contact

+This project is licensed under the MIT License.
+Feel free to open issues or pull requests on GitHub.
+For questions or contributions, please reach out to [Othmane Echchabi](mailto:othmane.echchabi@mail.mcgill.ca).